-The calculation of market risk is typically not complicated since If applies mark-to-market procedures to most of its investments.
-There are only a limited number of instruments that require mark-to-model procedures.
+The calculation of market risk is typically not complicated since If applies mark-to-market procedures to most of the investments.
+There are only a limited number of instruments that require markto-model procedures.
 If pledges collateral for letters of credit (in the insurance operations) and for derivatives.

-The main factors that could affect If's market risk are the geopolitical uncertainty, the development of property prices in Sweden and Norway, the equity market movements and the concentration towards financial institutions.
+The main factors that could affect the level of If's market risk are geopolitical uncertainty and events that negatively affect the Nordic banking sector, since If's investment portfolio is concentrated towards Nordic financial institutions.
 Low interest rates for a long time also have impact on the market risk, as this affects the investment return.